 Design: Retrospective observational study in a single centre of the initial evidence for chronic pancreatitis, with reassessment after out-patient follow-up and review (from January 2003 to November 2016).

 Results: Of 807 patients diagnosed with chronic pancreatitis 118 were reclassified, 52 with another diagnosis.
 In the remaining 66 patients there were 111 chronic pancreatitis associated risk factors: 38 were reclassified as chronic abdominal pain syndrome (CAPS) with ‘normal’ imaging and 28 had an initial finding of minimal change chronic pancreatitis (ifMCCP) at endoluminal ultrasound (EUS).
-Over a median (interquartile range) follow-up of 4.5 (2.2 – 6.7) years, there were 266 pancreas imaging investigations with no progression to chronic pancreatitis in any patient.
+Over a median (interquartile range) follow-up of 4.5 (2.2 – 6.7) years, there were 266 pancreas-imaging investigations with no progression to chronic pancreatitis in any patient.
 Using the Japanese diagnostic system, 11 of CAPS group would be classified as ‘possible chronic pancreatitis’ and the remaining 27 patients as ‘normal’.
 By the Rosemont classification eight patients with ifMCCP would be classed as ‘indeterminate chronic pancreatitis’ and 20 would have been classified as ‘normal’.
 The same eight patients would have classified as ‘early chronic pancreatitis’ by the Japanese system using EUS alone and xxx if the necessary clinical diagnostic criteria were also applied.

 Conclusion: There needs to be a more stringent application (and consensus) of the systems used for diagnosing chronic pancreatitis with revision of the current terminology ‘indeterminate’, ‘suggestive’, ‘possible’, and ‘early’ chronic pancreatitis.